-Penal Code 166 PC punishes contempt of court.
-"Contempt of court" essentially refers to any behavior that is disrespectful to the court process.
+Penal Code 166 PC is the California statute that defines the offense commonly known as "contempt of court."
+This refers to any behavior that is disrespectful to the court process.
 Examples include (but are not limited to):

 - being excessively loud or belligerent,